 Oranges and tangerines also make great gifts and will be exchanged during the holiday.
 They are viewed as auspicious emblems of present and future happiness.
 During the celebration, parents place mandarin oranges on children’s pillows, alongside the traditional red envelopes, to help bring good blessings to them and to their families.
 Tradition holds that the orange carries highly positive associations and will help those celebrating to know good fortune in the future.

 Another beloved tradition and positive association during the Chinese New Year is that of the red envelopes.
 During the celebration, people will generously give one another red envelopes with money enclosed as gifts.
+It is sometimes referred to as “lucky money,” which is a very integral part of Chinese culture.
 In fact, some people will even walk around with these cash-stuffed envelopes, in case they encounter someone with whom they want to share a gift.
 Some leaders and employers use the red envelope as a way to bless their followers and employees with a special holiday bonus.

 Red envelopes will also be shared between family and friends.
 Grandparents will give red envelopes with money to their grandchildren as a way to help ensure future happiness and abundance.
 Children may then sleep with the envelope for several days before opening the envelope.
 When someone receives a red envelope as a gift during the Chinese New Year, the best way to respond is by accepting the gift with gratitude and then opening the gift in private.